Cassie07/Review_Molecular_profile_prediction_GNN/README.md

 ### 1. Validation model on CPTAC-COAD </br>【Please define the task type before run the code 】

 * We train the model on TCGA-COAD dataset, and validate model on CPTAC-COAD datast.
-* This code could be used for predicting gene mutation, CNA, and MSI outcomes.
+* This code could be used for predicting gene mutation, CNA, and MSI.

     ```